natemurthy/misc/hello-alpakka/README.md

 scala target/scala-2.12/hello-alpakka-assembly-0.1.jar
 ```

-where the BROKER_URLS env variable is a comman-sparated listed of broker locations.
+where the BROKER_URLS env variable is a comma-separated list of broker locations.